DanielG/dhcp-policy-routing/README.md

 `1-253`.

-The accompanying script [`IFACE.exit-hook`](./IFACE.exit-hook) implements the reset by running two simple commands whenever the dhcp lease changes:
+The accompanying script [`IFACE.exit-hook`](./IFACE.exit-hook) implements the rest of the required functionality by running two simple commands whenever the dhcp lease changes:

     ip rule add from $new_ip_address table pub ip route add default via $new_router table pub